alexdesousa/alexdesousa.github.io/_posts/2026-04-30-building-planck-context-is-the-real-problem.md

 Even if you don't use [Planck](https://thebroken.link/planck) in the future, I hope this helps you reason about your current workflow and how you can make it better.

+In the [next post](/building-planck-specialized-teams-vs-general-agents), we take this
+further: reducing context is only the first step.
+The real solution is to stop trying to fit the whole workflow into one agent.

 > The model wasn't the problem.
 It never was.